Sunday, June 20th is Father’s Day in 2021

 A Son’s Tribute to his Father and One of America’s Fallen Warriors

-On Sunday, June 21, Father’s Day, at 11 a.m., Robert Apodaca will be the guest speaker at a very special Father’s Day Service in our church.
-He will pay a special tribute to his father who is one of America’s fallen warriors.
+On Sunday, last Father’s Day, at 11 a.m., Robert Apodaca was our guest speaker at a very special Father’s Day Service in our church.
+He paid a special tribute to his father who is one of America’s fallen warriors.
 Robert’s father, Major Victor J. Apodaca, USAF, was shot down over North Vietnam.
 On September 11, 2001, his remains were returned to American soil to be buried at the Air Force Academy in Colorado Springs, Colorado.
 Robert will be sharing with us the events that surrounded the return of his father’s remains and his burial on one of the most tragic days in American History.
-All are invited and welcomed to join us for this moving tribute to one of America’s fallen warriors.
-If you, or someone you know, served in Vietnam, or during the Vietnam Era, we hope you will invite them to be in attendance at Broadway UMC on June 21 (Father’s Day) at 11 a.m.
+This was a moving tribute to one of America’s fallen warriors.

 Robert, himself, is a former Air Force Officer commanding and controlling GPS satellites.
 During his time of active duty, he served as the Chief of Mission Operations for the Flight Test branch of the USAF Weapons Laboratory.
 Robert was awarded the Meritorious Service Medal, the Air Medal, and the Aerial Achievement Medal for his actions in service to his country.
 Following his separation from active service, Robert worked for Dynetics Corporation supporting the Defense Intelligence Agency.
 He is currently the Senior Staff Systems Engineer with the Lockheed Martin Missiles and Fire Control.
 He is married to the former Christy McCormick and they have three children, Jelisa, who is a Captain in the USAF; Grant who is a computer systems engineer in Austin, TX; and Sarah, who lives in Ft.
 Collins, CO, where she received her degree in Health and Exercise Science from